Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Additional Experimental Details

 \section{Additional Experimental Details}

 Agent implementations are based on \texttt{vLLM} \cite{kwon2023efficient} for easy GPU parallelism and model serving.
 Each simulated conversation (for one information subject) with 100 turns and stateful agents takes about 2 hours to finish.
+However, this is due to the deployment of large models on limited local hardware due to resource constraints; this can be significantly sped up by using model APIs.
 Each LLM is implemented with temperature $=0.85$, nucleus sampling parameter $p=0.9$, input context window length $=12800$, maximum output length $=1024$ tokens, and $\texttt{gpu\_memory\_utilization}=0.9$.
+The seed is set by setting the \texttt{seed} parameter of \texttt{vllm.SamplingParams} to 42 by default.

 \paragraph{Hardware Used} A total of 1 A100 GPU (with 80 GB of GDDR6 graphics memory each) or 2 Nvidia RTX A6000 GPUs (with 48 GB of GDDR6 graphics memory each) along with 30 GB of DDR5 RAM are used per LLM instance.
 For \textsl{Llama 3.1 70B Instruct}, 2 A100 or 4 A6000 GPUs are used.
 Each instance is also provided 8 CPU cores (Intel(R) Xeon(R) Gold 6248 CPU @ 2.50GHz) and 30 GB of DDR5 RAM.